Amsterdam: public transport tickets & passes

 Where is the Amsterdam & Region Travel Ticket valid?

-Here you can find a map with the area of validity of the Amsterdam & Region Travel Ticket.
+Here is a map showing the area covered by the Amsterdam & Region Travel Ticket.

 #4 Amsterdam Travel Ticket (ATT)

-Single day ticket + transfer via train to Schiphol airport
+Day ticket + transfer by train or bus to Schiphol airport

-The „Amsterdam Travel Ticket“ – single-day-ticket for public transport + airport transfer – online booking saves time and avoids stress upon arrival
+The “Amsterdam Travel Ticket” – day ticket for public transport + airport transfer – online booking saves time and avoids stress.

 However, its validity is regulated differently.
-The “Amsterdam Travel Ticket” is valid from the first check-in until 4 AM following the last valid day (depending on if you booked the 1, 2, or 3-day option).
+The “Amsterdam Travel Ticket” is valid from the first check-in until 4 AM following the last valid day (depending on whether you have booked the 1, 2 or 3 day option).
 The day starts at midnight.

 For example: if you start using a 2-day ticket at midnight on Wednesday, then it will be valid until 4 AM on Friday.

-Please note: this ticket is not valid on buses that are operated by other transport companies such as EBS and Arriva or any bus other than the Amsterdam Express (bus 397) and the Niteliner (bus N97) operated by Connexxion.
+Please note: This ticket is not valid on buses that are operated by other transport companies such as EBS and Arriva or on any bus other than the Amsterdam Express (bus 397) and the Niteliner (bus N97) operated by Connexxion.

 Our tip: buy online and save time and stress abroad

-You can purchase the “Amsterdam Travel Ticket” via this English-language website
+You can buy the “Amsterdam Travel Ticket” via this English-language website

-This avoids stress upon arrival.
-This way you won’t have to deal with ticketing machines after your flight.
+This will save you stress on arrival.
+You won’t have to deal with ticket machines after your flight.

 Current pricing for the “Amsterdam Travel Ticket”